ndlib/rof/doc/flat.md

 (=1) means there should be exactly one value for this field, and it shoud be present;
 (*1) means item is optional, but there is at most one entry if present;
 (0+) means the item is multi-valued and optional.
+Fields marked with an asterisk (*) are used only for internal processing

   Field                 | Description
   -----                 | -----------